raju964/CODTECH-Internship-Task1/README.md

 Description:
 In this project we develop a python code for basic calculator.
-It should prompt the user to enter two numbers dynamically from the keyboard then user enters the number of the operation in list of operations displayed on the console based on user choice it should perform the selected operation and display the result to the user. in this project we can also use exception handling mechanism, whenever user enter wrong input at runtime then pvm display the user friendly error message.
+It should prompt the user to enter two numbers dynamically from the keyboard then user enters the number of the operation in list of operations displayed on the console based on user choice it should perform the selected operation and display the result to the user. in this project we can also use exception handling mechanism, whenever user enter wrong input at runtime then pvm display the user friendly error message and also specify the loops concept for performing multiple operations user wants.